13 Top-Rated Ski Resorts in New Hampshire, 2023

 The largest family-friendly and affordable cross-country and snowshoe center in the East, Jackson XC Center is a 150-plus-kilometer trail system operated by the Jackson Ski Touring Foundation.
 The location in the White Mountains has everything going for it: an idyllic New England village in a valley surrounded by the region's tallest mountains.

 The broad valley floor is perfect for beginners and those who prefer flat and gently rolling trails.
-Intermediates can climb higher into the hills or begin at a higher point and follow gentle trails though the forest into the village.
+Intermediates can climb higher into the hills or begin at a higher point and follow gentle trails through the forest into the village.

 Those seeking a real challenge can ski down the back side of rugged Wildcat Mountain, with a vertical drop of 3,245 feet.
-Cross-country trails connect right from your door at the family-friendly Christmas Farm Inn & Spa.

 Address: 153 Main Street, Jackson, New Hampshire